 This simple and inexpensive DIY floating desk is perfect for small spaces, and it can be adapted for kids or adults!
 See just how easy it is!

 After bunk beds, the girls’ top wish for their new shared big girl bedroom makeover was desks.
 They’re still a little young to really NEED desks in their room, but they can do homework and art there… and cut up tiny bits of paper.
 WHY ALL THE TINY BITS OF PAPER???
 After buying bunk beds, mattresses, and bedding, my budget for this project was dwindling fast.
 So instead of buying kid-sized desks, we decided to make inexpensive floating desks from plywood and metal brackets.
 We’ll be able to adjust the height of the desks as they grow- and as you’ll see, we mounted B’s desk higher on the wall than E’s.
+We used the same paint to makeover these inexpensive MARIUS stools from Ikea to go with the desks!

 how to make a diy floating desk…